 8. Mandarin Collar Suit with Kurta

-This outfit is a great mix of casual and formal, east and west with an oriental spin.
+This is one of the types of Indo western dresses for men that’s a great mix of casual and formal, east and west with an oriental spin.
 Just take your regular Mandarin collar suit and wear it over a kurta.
 Opt for a simple kurta or one with chikan work.
 The Chinese collar adds the perf formal touch, nice for your friend’s wedding or a festival function like Diwali.

 9. Sheer Kurta